 Prevention is always better than cure, so here are a few tips to control any future infestations.

-– Restrict pets to area that are easily cleaned or changeable.
+- Restrict pets to areas that are easily cleaned or changeable.

 - Fleas love carpet fibres so be sure to vacuum as often as you can.
 Dispose of vacuum bags immediately after use.